fleetdm/fleet/docs/infrastructure/fleet-on-centos.md

 ## Running the Fleet server

 Now that we have installed Fleet, MySQL, and Redis, we are ready to launch Fleet!
 First, we must "prepare" the database.
-We do this via `kolide prepare db`:
+We do this via `fleet prepare db`:

 ```
-$ /usr/bin/kolide prepare db \
+$ /usr/bin/fleet prepare db \
     --mysql_address=127.0.0.1:3306 \
     --mysql_database=kolide \
     --mysql_username=root \